RitaAndAurora/ddrm-jfsebastian/MANUAL.md

    *  `From patch file`: will open a dialog to select the *patch* file you want to load.
 Patch files have extension *.ddpatch*.
 Patch files contain parameter settings for both channels of DDRM plus the performance controls section.
    *  `From voice file to channel I/II`: will open a dialog to select the *voice* file you want to load in the chosen channel (I or II).
 Patch files have extension *.ddvoice*.
 Voice files contain parameter settings for a single DDRM channel controls.

- * `Save...`: use this button to stote the current DDRM preset into a *patch* file or a *voice* file (see menu option above more more information).
+ * `Save...`: use this button to store the current DDRM preset into a *patch* file or a *voice* file (see menu option above more more information).
 Clicking the button will display a menu with the following options:
    *  `To patch file`: will open a dialog in which the filename of the *patch* file to save can be specified.
 The *patch* file will store both channel settings and the performance controls of the current preset.
    *  `Channel I/II to voice file`: will open a dialog in which the filename of the *voice* file to save can be specified.
 The *voice* file will store the settings of the selected channel of the current preset.